All Episodes

 All those times you refused to ask for what you want, but expected people to read your minds.

-And because they can't read your mind, you got to bully and dominate them, all of that stuff, I think the curtain is lifted, and it all just becomes utterly clear.
+All of that stuff, I think the curtain is lifted and all just becomes utterly clear.

-All the good you failed to do, all the people you failed to correct, all of the truths you chewed back, bit and swallowed like broken glass, humiliating, sliding down, cutting your windpipe, silencing your voice, turning you into an NPC?
+All the good you failed to do, all the people you failed to correct, all of the truths you chewed back, bit and swallowed like broken glass, humiliating, sliding down, cutting your windpipe, silencing your voice, turning you into an NPC.

 Did you do everything you could?

-Your conscience will ask as you die, and that will feel like an eternity.
+Your conscience will ask as you die.

 There's a reason we believe in limbo.